Little Green Men Games: History

 Little Green Men Games studio has been established in late 2006 in Zagreb, Croatia.

 The following year marked the start of the production of the first independent game – Starpoint Gemini.
 This tactical space RPG simulator was released in December 2010, and was created by four enthusiasts with almost no budget.

 In the second half of 2011, development of Starpoint Gemini 2 was initiated.
 The game was designed on the heavily upgraded Whale 2 engine that had been modified to use DirectX 11 functions and streaming universe.
 The engine itself is completely designed and executed as a result of in-house effort.

 Starpoint Gemini 2 was released on Steam Early Access in September 2013, and one year later, in September 2014 went to full release, digital and retail alike.

 Starpoint Gemini Warlords was released on Steam Early Access in April 2016 and in 11 months, in May 2017 went to full release.

+At some point after 2020 and the release of Starpoint Gemini 3, Little Green Men Games renamed themselves to Overseer Studios, going on to release Patron (video game) in 2021, Aquatico in 2023 and Kaiserpunk in 2025.